asv-soft/asv-drones/README.md

 #### 10.1.2 Authentication and Authorization

 Implement secure authentication and authorization mechanisms to control access to sensitive functionalities and data.
 Leverage industry-standard protocols like OAuth when applicable.

 #### 10.1.3 Secure Communication

-Ensure that communication between components, APIs, and external services is encrypted using secure protocols (e.g., HTTPS).
+Ensure that communication between components, APIs and external services is encrypted using secure protocols (e.g., HTTPS).

 ### 10.2 Dependency Security

 #### 10.2.1 Dependency Scanning

 Regularly scan and update dependencies to identify and address security vulnerabilities.
 Leverage tools and services that provide automated dependency analysis.

 #### 10.2.2 Minimal Dependencies